Your Pilgrim's Passport (aka 'Credencial')

 You can obtain it at the Pilgrim's Office at the start of your camino.
 You simply find the office, register as a pilgrim, and you will be given the passport for a small fee (currently 2 euros).
 If you start in a town without a Pilgrim's Office, you should be able to obtain a credencial at the local church, or at one of the municipal albergues.
 Simply ask around and you should get lucky.

 Alternatively, before you leave, you can obtain a pilgrim's passport from the camino associations and confraternities in your country.
 Be careful, though, as the Pilgrim's Office in Santiago is coming down on some of these associations for charging too much and ruining the spirit of the camino pilgrimage.
-You might find that if you travel after April 2016, your new pilgrim's passport is no longer valid.
-Check for more information on the new legislations here and certainly check if your home confraternity is towing the line.
-It is probably better to buy one when you arrive at your starting point, but the links are here for you anyway.
+Check if your home confraternity is towing the line.
+It is probably better to buy one when you arrive at your starting point.

 NEW: Now selling the Official Pilgrims Passport from the Pilgrims Office in Santiago de Compostela.